Claregome/Oasis-Infobyte--Task--5-Research--Report--on--Social--Engineering--Attacks/README.md

 # Conclusion

 Social engineering attacks are dangerous because they exploit human psychology, not just technical weaknesses.
-Real-world breaches—from Sony to Target—show that anyone can be targeted.
+Real world breaches from Sony to Target show that anyone can be targeted.
 Organizations that combine training, policies, and smart technology stand the best chance of preventing costly breaches.

 Protecting information isn’t just IT’s job—it’s everyone’s responsibility.

-References
+# References

 Hadnagy, C. (2018).
 Social Engineering: The Science of Human Hacking.
 Wiley.